Utah Tech University Scholarships 2025–2026 | Automatic, Competitive & Honors Aid

 Why is this table blank?

-Utah Tech does not currently advertise any university-wide competitive scholarships beyond the automatic merit and nonresident waiver programs.
-Departmental and Honors awards are separate and will be covered later in this guide.
+Utah Tech does not currently advertise any central, university-wide competitive scholarships beyond automatic merit and waiver programs.
+Departmental and Honors awards—often donor-funded or selective—are covered later in this guide.

-Does this mean my student can’t apply for extras?
+Does this mean students can’t apply for extras?

 Not at all.
-Many departments (Engineering, Business, Arts, etc.) and the Honors Program have their own donor-funded or selective scholarships, but they aren’t run through the central freshman scholarship process.
+Many departments (Engineering, Business, Arts, etc.) and the Honors Program offer their own competitive scholarships, but they are not run through a central freshman or university-wide competition.

 Where should I look instead?

-Once your student chooses a major or joins Honors, check the departmental scholarship portal and the Honors College section of this guide for competitive opportunities that require essays, applications, or faculty recommendations.
+Once a student selects a major or joins Honors, check the departmental scholarship portal and the Honors College section for opportunities that require essays, applications, or recommendations.

 💎 Hidden Gem Scholarships